 So how do you manage this diversity?
 How do you leverage your understanding of many different backgrounds and personality types into competitive advantage?
 How do you develop effective flexible leadership in the workplace and across borders?

-The answer is by developing your Cultural Intelligence!
+The answer is by developing your Intelligent Leadership!

-Understanding how cultural backgrounds AND personality types influence behaviour, thinking and expectations is the strategic advantage of high-performing companies and successful managers.
-That is Cultural Intelligence, the science of measuring and leveraging personal and cultural differences.
+Understanding how cultural backgrounds and personality types influence behaviour, thinking and expectations is the strategic advantage of high-performing companies and successful leaders.

 Emotional and cultural intelligence (CQ) — the science of measuring and leveraging personal and cultural differences — are among the core competencies that a global leader needs to manage and serve a diverse employee and customer base.